clvrai/create/README.md

 | <img src="github-assets/buckets.gif" width="200">  | <img src="github-assets/basket.gif" width="200">  | <img src="github-assets/collide.gif" width="200">  | <img src="github-assets/create.gif" width="200">  |

-CREATE is a multi-step physics based puzzle reinforcement learning benchmark.
+CREATE is a multi-step physics based puzzle reinforcement learning benchmark featuring many diverse tools.
 The goal of the game is to get the red ball (the target ball) to the blue ball (the goal ball).
-The agent must both select a tool and where to place the tool on the screen.
+The agent must select which tool to place and where to place it.
 To solve the task multiple tools need to be placed.

 This environment is a simple Gym interface and is easy to use with RL and meta-RL methods.
 10 challenging tasks are included by default and it is easy to define your own.
 Likewise 20 distinct tool types are included each with more variations of sizes, angles, friction parameters.

+Try solving tasks for yourself on the [online demo](http://lim-e.usc.edu:8080/create/).
+Or get started with some [examples](https://github.com/gitlimlab/CREATE/tree/master/examples).

 This environment was created to encourage research on the following areas:
 - Tool usage in reinforcement learning.
 The environment can be configurated to